CodeSolutions2/on-the-way2selfresposibility/README.md

-# responsibility_webapp_book
+# on-the-way2selfresposibility

-A prompt engineering application that gives five topics about how to be responsible for job searching and in general.
+The purpose of this interactive responsibility webapp book, using prompt engineering, is to give advice about how to act more responsible in frustrating situations, like searching for a job or acheiving success in a life-endeavor.
+- It explains different situations, and then gives suggestions for how to perceive and/or transform these situations into more logical and solveable situations.
+- Self-responsibility guidance messages: in addition to the interactive responsibility webapp book using the sidebar links, click the button below to randomly show messages about self-responsibility.

 [Current working version] https://codesolutions2.github.io/responsibility_webapp_book/index.html